Ali Khamenei: Open letters

-Khamenei has written several open letters.
-To the Youth in Europe and North America was written on 21 January 2015.
-Khamenei wrote a second letter to the students enrolled at U.S. universities on 30 May 2024.
+Khamenei wrote several open letters.
+"To the Youth in Europe and North America" was written on 21 January 2015.
+Khamenei wrote a second letter to the students enrolled at American universities on 30 May 2024.
 While describing Israel's actions as "genocide and apartheid", Khamenei asked the students to continue their protests against what he called "brutal Zionist regime".
 In his letter, Khamenei expressed empathy and solidarity with the students protesting against Israel's attacks in Gaza.
 He referred to these students as a "branch of the Resistance Front" and predicted their victory with the "permission of God".
-Khamenei also runs a fund raising campaign for victims of conflicts in Gaza and Lebanon.
+Khamenei also ran a fund raising campaign for victims of conflicts in Gaza and Lebanon.
+Khamenei further wrote an open letter to American students in 2024, which garnered a harsh reaction from the United States.
+In the letter he described American students protesting against Israel as a new branch of the Axis of Resistance, and called on them to familiarize themselves with the Quran.